diempi/docs/docs/src/concepts/arcss.md

 ```

 The ARCSS protocol, along with the WayFinder extension, discerns between TxIds and ArNS names.
-Once the suitable `https://` request is formulated, the chosen gateway translates the ArNS name based on the ArNS smartweave contract.
+Once the suitable `https://` request is formulated, the chosen gateway translates the ArNS name based on the ArNS aoComputer contract.

 ## Wayfinder